CrashCash/FlashAirScripts/README.md

 * **sdrm** - delete files/directories from the card

-  Note a directory must be empty before it can be deleted.
+  A directory must be empty before it can be deleted.

   `sdrm` deletes all files/directories in the current directory.